 2 Bath Place High Street Moffat Dumfriesshire DG10 9HJ

 Telephone Triage – we are operating a telephone triage service during our normal hours of business.
-Whilst this is primarily intended to provide patients with access to Emergency and Essential eyecare, we are also here to give advice, information and take orders during our normal business hours.
-Please do not hesitate to contact us if you have any concerns about your eye health or your vision.
-If necessary, the Optometrist will invite you to have a video consultation or a face-to-face appointment.
+Whilst this is primarily intended to provide patients with access to appointments, we are also on the end of the telephone to give advice, information and take orders during our normal business hours.

 Out of hours, please contact NHS 24 for advice.